-Likewise, the need for development of appropriate indicators to follow status and trends are important.
-Under CBD, indicators are being developed for the Aichi Biodiversity Targets.
-SwedBio has contributed to partners such as UNEP-WCMC, WRI, Tebtebba for related indicator development link.
-Bottom up methods for ecosystem assessments and indicators are for example Eco-calenders, Eco-cultural mapping, and Community Based Monitoring and Information Systems.
-SwedBio has also contributed to the development of measurements related to collective action of indigenous peoples and local communities in biodiversity conservation and sustainable use.
+Comprehensive monitoring frameworks, with meaningful targets for all components of biodiversity are important for ensuring strategies and actions agreed on for bending the curve of biodiversity loss are paying off.
+Under CBD, a monitoring framework are being developed for the post-2020 Global Biodiversity Framework.
+Over time, SwedBio has contributed to partners such as UNEP-WCMC, WRI, Tebtebba, and FPP for contributing to meaningful indicators for monitoring of biodiversity.
+Bottom-up methods for biodiversity monitoring and assessments taking advantage of the diversity of cultures are for example eco-cultural mapping and calendars, and Community Based Monitoring and Information Systems (CBMIS).
+SwedBio has also contributed to the development of measurements related to collective action of Indigenous peoples and local communities in biodiversity conservation and sustainable use.

 As a base for the new post-2020 Global Biodiversity Framework there is an ongoing analysis on the extent to which the Strategic Plan 2010 – 2020 and its twenty Aichi Biodiversity Targets have been achieved.
 The “Local Biodiversity Outlooks” is an initiative that builds on Indigenous peoples and local communities’ own way of assessing their achievements through CBMIS.
 SwedBio has accompanied this process, together with the Forest Peoples Programme and the CBD Secretariat, and also provided financial support to the documentation performed by Indigenous peoples and local communities of their contributions to achieving the Aichi targets.